 - Very contact-influenced, predominantly by VO languages (Portuguese Creole, Malay, English, Bantu, etc.).
-No major contact language is V2. - Strict V2/3 system, like standard German → resisted change in the outer periphery. - No 'loss' or 'relaxation' of V2 observed, rather additional innovative V2 options → more change in embedded and other V2 options. - EV2 with dat-drop across all of Classes A-E (Hooper & Thompson, 1973). - Embedded wh-V2 (unique in Germanic). - EV2 with polar interrogatives.
+No major contact language is V2. - Strict V2/3 system, like standard German \rightarrow resisted change in the outer periphery. - No 'loss' or 'relaxation' of V2 observed, rather additional innovative V2 options → more change in embedded and other V2 options.